 Synchronous Learning Spaces are designed to facilitate videoconference and streaming class sessions.
 While you can view our instructions for using the rooms' technology to conduct your class, holding an effective synchronous class also requires that you think about how to best engage in-room and remote students simultaneously.
-To help you prepare to teach a class in a Synchronous Learning Space, we have curated a list of tips and best practices gleamed from past classes for you consider using in your class.
+To help you prepare to teach a class in a Synchronous Learning Space, we have curated a list of tips and best practices gleamed from past classes for you to consider using in your class.
 Click on any topic below to learn more.
 Please contact us with any suggestions for issues or solutions that could benefit the Rutgers community.

 It is natural to want to focus more on students who are sharing a room with you.
 However, this inclination can quickly lead to teaching in a manner that makes your remote students feel less important and, as a result, less engaged.
 Consider using the following approaches to ensure your remote students are given equal opportunity to be a part of the class.